North Ayrshire Wild

-The North Ayrshire Wild is an ice hockey team in the semi-professional Scottish National League (SNL).
+The North Ayrshire Wild is a professional ice hockey team in the Scottish National League (SNL).
 The team plays in Stevenston, North Ayrshire, Scotland at Auchenharvie Ice Rink.

 They are the men's representative team of North Ayrshire Ice Hockey Club (NAIHC).
 The NAIHC has a number of minor and junior ice hockey teams, all of which are also called the North Ayrshire Wild.